bishopgreen/alx-pre_course/0x01-git/README.md

-this ia a git readme file
+this ia a git readme file and it has been updated